 New American Standard

-A)does not walk in the (B)counsel of the wicked,
+1How blessed is the man who (A)does not walk in the (B)counsel of the wicked,

-Nor stand in the (
+Nor stand in the (C)path of sinners,

 Amplified Bible

-a]BLESSED (HAPPY, fortunate, prosperous, and enviable) is the man who walks and lives not in the counsel of the ungodly [following their advice, their plans and purposes], nor stands [submissive and inactive] in the path where sinners walk, nor sits down [to relax and rest] where the scornful [and the mockers] gather.
+1[a]BLESSED (HAPPY, fortunate, prosperous, and enviable) is the man who walks and lives not in the counsel of the ungodly [following their advice, their plans and purposes], nor stands [submissive and inactive] in the path where sinners walk, nor sits down [to relax and rest] where the scornful [and the mockers] gather.

 May God enrich your Bible study as you meditation on God’s Word daily.